slsheldon/ssg-bid/content/01-Calls/02-Pacific-2016/06-faq/en.md

 ## On eligible countries

 ### Can institutions and agencies based in non-ACP countries be partners in the consortium applying for BID grants?

-In the case of regional biodiversity data mobilization grants, in addition to the minimum of three consortium partners from eligible African ACP countries, projects may choose to include one consortium partner that is a legal entity located EITHER in section 2 or section 3 of the list of [eligible African ACP countries](../eligible-countries).
+In the case of regional biodiversity data mobilization grants, in addition to the minimum of three consortium partners from eligible Pacific ACP countries, projects may choose to include one consortium partner that is a legal entity located EITHER in section 2 or section 3 of the list of [eligible African ACP countries](../eligible-countries).

 -----------------------

 ## On future calls for proposals

-### Will there be a second call for BID proposals from Africa?
+### Will there be a second call for BID proposals from the Pacific?

-A second call for proposals for Africa is expected in 2017.
-Please sign up for email alerts below.
+No, this is the one and only call for proposals for this region and the Caribbean.
+A second call for sub-Saharan Africa is planned for 2017.

 -----------------------